kyratrades/kyratrades.github.io/docs/videos/plays.md

 NOTES
 : Amazing show by the RSC company all-male cast; faithful adaptation with wonderful comedy; some obstruction at the front of the stage, and moments of shakiness.
 Complete show, includes curtain call and BCEFA speech.
 2 DVDs A-

+## Vanya and Sonia and Masha and Spike

+#### Vanya and Sonia and Masha and Spike - Broadway - March 27, 2013
+{: .no_toc .d-inline-block }

+Issues
+{: .label .label-red }

+FORMAT
+: VOB+smalls `1 DVD`
+: Only can play the playbill from the menu, video closes out when attempting to click on either act.
+Would trade for a functional copy!

+CAST
+: David Hyde Pierce (Vanya), Kristine Nielsen (Sonia), Sigourney Weaver (Masha), Billy Magnussen (Spike), Shalita Grant (Cassandra), Genevieve Angelson (Nina)

 ## A View From the Bridge